tensorbase/tensorbase/README.md

 <p align="center">Aggregation result in ClickHouse client</p>

-TensorBase is written from scratch in the **Rust language** (system) and its friend **C language** (runtime kernel).
+### TensorBase is written from scratch in Rust language and its friend C.

 Here, you use the most familiar tools to challenge the most difficult problems.
 Comfortable languages and minimized dependencies, from-scratch architecting make it a **highly hackable system**.

+### Read more

 Read [launch post](https://tensorbase.io/2020/08/04/hello-base.html) to get more about TensorBase's "Who?
 Where from?
-Where go?"
+Where go?".

 Please give TensorBase a star to help it more grown.